 Project objectives from proposal:

-- Identify a micro greens growing medium more economical and environmentally friendly than soil.
+- Identify a microgreens growing medium more economical and environmentally friendly than a soilless mix.

 - Empower kids and their families to grow low cost, nutritious, economically sound and ecologically friendly food.